 CFTC Whistleblower Rewards Program

-The CFTC whistleblower rewards program provides monetary incentives to individuals who submit information that leads to a successful enforcement action.
+The CFTC whistleblower rewards program provides monetary incentives to individuals who submit information which leads to successful enforcement action.

-If you would like to learn more about how to report fraud in commodities markets or violations of commodities laws under the CFTC whistleblower program, please contact Kohn, Kohn & Colapinto to discuss the matter at no charge.
+If you would like to learn more about how to report fraud in commodities markets or violations of commodities laws under the CFTC whistleblower program, please contact Kohn, Kohn & Colapinto whistleblower law firm.

 Visit our FAQ pages: